SnorreFagerland/virushistory/README.md

 Virus creation was very much frowned upon at the time, to the point of being career-threatening.
 However, for these DOS viruses, statute of limitaton must have expired.
 I really doubt anyone cares 25 years later - at least as long as you weren't doing large scale damage.
 I know for a fact that some virus creators went on to have incredibly impactful careers in several areas of computing, though I won't name anyone here.

-However, if you are one such person, either author, or have stories to tell about these viruses or the period they were made, please feel free to add some text files (author.txt, notes.txt) in the applicable folders talking about it.
-Also, should you have good (commented) disassemblies or source, please add.
+However, if you are one such person, either author, or have stories to tell about these viruses or the period they were made, please feel free to add text files or readme.md's in the applicable folders.
+Should you have good (commented) disassemblies or source, please add.
+If you previously have done experiments with replicating code without publishing it - if the code is no longer a threat, feel free to share.
+Lets keep the history alive.

+<br><br>
+<h2>Can I use this collection for testing of security products?</h2>
+lol, no.